 The signed agreement is binding.
 Even if it is very casually written, sometimes it is even hand written, it is binding, and the judge will sign a judgment or order with the same terms.
 This means that you cannot have buyer’s remorse or second thoughts about the agreement.
 After a long day of negotiating, you will be tired.
 You will be emotionally drained.
 And, that will be the time when you’re asked to sign a very important written document.
 If you prepared for the mediation as we suggested, take a moment to review your notes if your agreement works with your schedule, does not exceed your bottom line and all assets and debts listed on your spreadsheet are included in the agreement.

 Many divorces and child custody disputes are resolved during mediation.
 Many clients do not realize that the agreements reached during mediation will have lasting consequences.
 Many clients fail to prepare.
 At Kraayeveld Law, we often suggest that our clients attend mediation.
 But, we will never suggest that our clients attend mediation ill prepared.
-If you are ordered to attend mediation, please contact the Kraayeveld Law team so that we can prepare and attend mediation with you to obtain the best results possible.
+If you are ordered to attend mediation, please contact a Grand Rapids Family Lawyer from the Kraayeveld Law team so that we can prepare and attend mediation with you to obtain the best results possible.